 - Producing sounds, tones, and music

-- Measuring the intensity of light
+- Measuring the intensity of light - Two open-ended projects:

 -Design, build and program a climate-control system for greenhouse;